-District Board Meetings are held at the Savannah Center in the Ashley Wilkes Room.
+District Board Meetings are held in the Large Conference Room in the District Office located at 984 Old Mill Run.
 Audio recordings of Board meetings, workshops or public hearings are available for purchase per Florida Statute 119.07 through the District Clerk for $1.00 per CD requested.
 Residents may also arrange to listen to audio recordings at the District office.
 Please call 352-751-6700 for requests or information.

 FY13-14 Adopted Budget

 VCCDD Investment Policies Manual

 Village Center Community Development District was created by Ordinance No.92-06 of the Lady Lake Town Commissioners under authority of Chapter 190, Florida Statutes, and is comprised of 166.82 acres of land within Lady Lake in Lake County, Florida.
 The District is comprised of commercial properties owned by The Villages of Lake-Sumter, Incorporated, and various other commercial entities.

 Maintenance of the infrastructure is provided through an annual assessment to property owners based upon square footage of properties benefited.
 The assessment programs are managed through the Village Center District Accounting Department, and may be collected on the Lake County tax bill, by agreement with the Lake County Tax Collector, utilizing the uniform method of assessment adopted by the Board of Supervisors.

 Governance of the Village Center Community Development District is accomplished by a five member Board of Supervisors, elected biannually, as described in Chapter 190.006, Florida Statutes.
 Inasmuch as there are no residential properties contained within the boundaries of the Village Center Community Development District, members of the Board of Supervisors will continue to be elected by the landowners of property within the boundaries of the District.